Gender-based Analysis Plus research guide

 What is GBA Plus

-- Multiple aspects of identity are dynamic and socially constructed (for example, gender, ethnicity, class, sexuality and ability are fluid and flexible);
+- multiple aspects of identity are dynamic and shaped by society (for example, gender, ethnicity, class, sexuality and ability are fluid and flexible)

 GBA Plus demonstrates why and how certain social categories and social experiences should be included in any given research project.

-- Recognize and accommodate human rights and support all citizens in fully realizing their potential as members of Canadian society.
+- recognize differences and support all people in fully realizing their potential as members of Canadian society

 The links between GBA Plus and other research approaches

-Researchers and policy makers have long investigated the intersection of these determinants and their effects on human health outcomes.
-The World Health Organization recognized that the social determinants of health such the conditions in which people are born, grow, live, work and age, including the health care system, are mostly responsible for health inequities (2008).
+Researchers and policy makers have long investigated the intersection of these determinants and their effects on people’s health outcomes.
+The World Health Organization recognized that the social determinants of health – broadly defined as the conditions in which people are born, grow, live, work and age, and people’s access to power, money and resources – have a powerful influence on health inequities.

-GBA Plus and 'social determinants of health' approaches thus both recognize the multiple dynamic factors that influence the lives of individuals.
+GBA Plus and the social determinants of health approaches thus both recognize the multiple dynamic factors that influence the lives of individuals.
 Both also recognize the need to understand and respond to these factors in overall efforts to eliminate inequality, including gender inequality.
+For more information, please visit: Institute of Gender and Health (IGH) Learning - Canadian Institutes of Health Research (CIHR).

-There is no one formula or method for instituting a GBA Plus research framework.
-There are, however, a number of guiding questions that can assist in the design, undertaking or evaluation of policy oriented research, beginning with the development of the research question itself.
+There is no universal formula or method for applying GBA Plus when conducting research.
+There are, however, several guiding questions that can assist in the design, implementation or evaluation of research, beginning with the development of the research question.

 Literature review

-To determine the available evidence in any area of policy and to inform the design of an effective research project, it is essential to undertake a literature review.
-Data are available through the Census, Statistics Canada surveys, administrative databases, academic databases and 'grey literature,' which covers scientific and technical reports, patent documents, conference papers, internal reports, government documents, newsletters, fact sheets and unpublished theses and dissertations.
-Ideally, the evidence gathering process will draw on both quantitative and qualitative data and focus on developments within the last five years.
+To begin any research project, it is essential to conduct a literature review.
+Information and data required in literature reviews can be found in several ways, such as through Statistics Canada surveys including the Canadian Census, administrative databases, academic databases and 'grey literature,' e.g., scientific and technical reports, conference papers, internal reports, government documents, newsletters, fact sheets and unpublished theses and dissertations.
+Ideally, the information gathering process will draw on both quantitative and qualitative data and focus on developments within the last five years.

 It is also important to consult, where possible and applicable, relevant internal and external stakeholders, including non-governmental organizations with relevant knowledge.
-In addition, important information can be obtained by consulting those with expertise in a wide range of policy fields.
-Remember to examine who you are consulting with a GBA Plus lens.
+In addition, important information can be obtained by consulting those with expertise in a wide range of fields, including people with a lived experiences of any given issue.
 Look beyond the “usual suspects” to ensure that your consultations are as inclusive as possible.

-Once all the relevant research has been identified and obtained, a critical review of the evidence must occur to determine:
+Once all the relevant information has been identified and obtained, a critical review of the evidence must occur to determine:

-- What is known about the policy issue or problem and what are the gaps in knowledge about different populations of women, men and gender-diverse people;
+- what is known about the issue or problem and what are the gaps in knowledge about different populations of women, men and gender-diverse people

-- Which factors and aspects of identity have been taken into account;
+- which factors and aspects of identity have been considered

 A map of the available information will form the foundation for the development of the research design, including determining the exact focus of the proposed research.